malloydata/malloy/docs/_src/language/join.md

 `join_cross:` - the join is a cross product and there will be many rows in each side of the join.

-Malloy's jons are left outer joins by default.
+Malloy's joins are left outer joins by default.

 ## Join Types

 ### Foreign Key to Primary Key

-The easiest, most error proof way to perform a joins is with `join_one:/with`.
+The easiest, most error proof way to perform a join is with `join_one:/with`.
 The basic syntax is:

 `join_one: <explore> with <foreign_key>`